Ancient Greek

 Ancient Greek was the language of Homer and of fifth-century Athenian historians, playwrights, and philosophers.
 It has contributed many words to English vocabulary and has been a standard subject of study in educational institutions of the Western world since the Renaissance.
-This article primarily contains information about the Epic and Classical periods of the language.
+This article primarily contains information about the Epic and Classical periods of the language, which are the best-attested periods and considered most typical of Ancient Greek.

 From the Hellenistic period (c.
-300 BC), Ancient Greek was followed by Koine Greek, which is regarded as a separate historical stage, although its earliest form closely resembles Attic Greek and its latest form approaches Medieval Greek.
-There were several regional dialects of Ancient Greek, of which Attic Greek developed into Koine.
+300 BC), Ancient Greek was followed by Koine Greek, which is regarded as a separate historical stage, though its earliest form closely resembles Attic Greek, and its latest form approaches Medieval Greek, and Koine may be classified as Ancient Greek in a wider sense – being an ancient rather than medieval form of Greek, though over the centuries increasingly resembling Medieval and Modern Greek.

+Ancient Greek comprised several regional dialects, such as Attic, Ionic, Doric, Aeolic, and Arcadocypriot; among them, Attic Greek became the basis of Koine Greek.
+Just like Koine is often included in Ancient Greek, conversely, Mycenaean Greek is usually treated separately and not always included in Ancient Greek – reflecting the fact that Greek in the first millennium BC is considered prototypical of Ancient Greek.

 Dialects

 Ancient Greek was a pluricentric language, divided into many dialects.
 The main dialect groups are Attic and Ionic, Aeolic, Arcadocypriot, and Doric, many of them with several subdivisions.
-Some dialects are found in standardized literary forms used in literature, while others are attested only in inscriptions.
+Some dialects are found in standardized literary forms in literature, while others are attested only in inscriptions.

 There are also several historical forms.
 Homeric Greek is a literary form of Archaic Greek (derived primarily from Ionic and Aeolic) used in the epic poems, the Iliad and the Odyssey, and in later poems by other authors.
 Homeric Greek had significant differences in grammar and pronunciation from Classical Attic and other Classical-era dialects.